 Should the Men’s and Women’s Bathrooms Have Different Items?

-It’s up to you to decide if and how much you want to tailor the baskets to each gender, but be aware that most of the essentials are overlapping.
+It’s up to you to decide if and how much you want to tailor the baskets to each gender but be aware that most of the essentials will overlap.
 “It may not be worth it financially to purchase duplicates of each item for each bathroom, but it’s crucial that you make each guest feel as welcomed and comfortable as possible!” says Carlson.

 Is There Anything You Should Avoid Including?

-“While you may want to supply beauty items or things, such as deodorant, it’s not the wisest decision given the health scare,” suggests Carlson.
+“While you may want to supply beauty items or things, such as deodorant, it’s not the wisest decision given the health scare in recent years,” suggests Carlson.
 “The last thing you want is for someone to contract an illness from your wedding due to sharing products, so it’s best to play it safe and stick to the absolute essentials!”